Biswa96/PDBDownloader/README.md

 # PDBDownloader

-Download PDB Symbol files for Debugging directly from MSDL Server.
+Download PDB Symbol files for Debugging directly from MSDL Server without Windows Driver Kit and Symbol Checker.

+## Features

+  * This is a standalone program and can be used from external drives.
+  * Works with both 32bit and 64bit programs.
+  * Just drag and drop a valid PE file onto the PDBDownloader executable.
+  * Does not require whole Windows Driver Kit.
+  * Does not require any administrator privilege.

 ## Acknowledgment